vukrosic/github.io/_posts/2022-12-20-gradient-descent-optimization-intuitive-explanation.md

 # More Dimensions

 What if the function has more inputs, for example x and y, and z as an output?

 To calculate the step direction in this case we need to use a gradient.
-A gradient of a function gives us the direction of the steepest ascent, and if we take the negative, we will get the steepest descent.
-This optimization algorithm is called gradient descent.
+A gradient of a function gives us the direction of the steepest ascent, and if we take the negative, we will get the **steepest descent**.
+This optimization algorithm is called **gradient descent**.
 Moreover, the length of this direction vector is proportional to the steepness at that point.

+# Gradient Descent

 Now we will calculate the gradient:
-Let’s say we have a 3-dimensional space where the z coordinate of the point is given as a function of $$x$$ and $$y$$ coordinates.
+Let’s say we have a 3-dimensional space where the $$z$$ coordinate of the point is given as a function of $$x$$ and $$y$$ coordinates.

 $$z = f(x,y) = x^2*sin(y)$$

 To calculate the gradient at this point, we need to find two partial derivatives.
 First the partial derivative of $$f$$ with respect to $$x$$.
-This only means that we find the derivative of this function while pretending that y is constant.
+This only means that we find the derivative of this function while pretending that $$y$$ is constant.

 $$\frac{\partial f}{\partial x} = 2xsin(y)$$